XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

-5. Implement the `AddAsync` method.
-Just add the passed `NoteEntry` to the dictionary, and return `Task.CompletedTask` to indicate success.
+5. Implement the `AddAsync` method: add the passed `NoteEntry` to the dictionary, and return `Task.CompletedTask` to indicate success.

 ```csharp
 public Task AddAsync(NoteEntry entry)